CopilotC-Nvim/CopilotChat.nvim/README.md

   history_path = vim.fn.stdpath('data') .. '/copilotchat_history', -- Default path to stored history
   callback = nil, -- Callback to use when ask response is received

-  -- default selection (visual or line) selection = function(source)
+  -- default selection
+  selection = function(source)
-    return select.visual(source) or select.line(source)
+    return select.visual(source) or select.buffer(source)
   end,

   -- default prompts
   prompts = {
     Explain = {
-      prompt = '/COPILOT_EXPLAIN Write an explanation for the active selection as paragraphs of text.', },
+      prompt = '/COPILOT_EXPLAIN Write an explanation for the active selection and diagnostics as paragraphs of text.', },
     Review = {
       prompt = '/COPILOT_REVIEW Review the selected code.',